Trisection diagrams and twists of 4-manifolds: Abstract

 \section{Abstract}

-A theorem of Katanaga, Saeki, Teragaito, and Yamada shows that the Price twist generalizes the Gluck twist of a 4-manifold.
-We are able to give a new proof of this theorem using certain trisection diagrams and recent techniques of Gay and Meier, and Kim and Miller.
-In particular, this answers a question of Kim and Miller.
+A theorem of Katanaga, Saeki, Teragaito, and Yamada relates Gluck and Price twists of 4-manifolds.
+Using trisection diagrams, we give a purely diagrammatic proof of this theorem, and answer a question of Kim and Miller.